kimmykimkw/font_inspector/documentation/project_guide.md

 Font Inspector is a **Desktop Application** built with Electron that analyzes websites and reports which font files are downloaded and actively used.
 The tool utilizes a headless browser to inspect the network requests of a given website, filters font-related assets, and provides insights by comparing CSS declarations with actual applied fonts. **Advanced Font Compliance Features** include comprehensive font metadata extraction that identifies font foundries, copyright information, licensing terms, and embedding permissions to support legal compliance auditing. **Interactive Screenshot Functionality** captures both original and annotated website screenshots with smart font highlighting, showing colored borders around text elements with always-visible font labels for visual font identification.
 The app supports both individual website inspections and projects containing multiple websites, offering a user-friendly desktop interface, robust backend inspection, and native macOS integration with proper permission handling.

-**Authentication**: The app requires Google authentication to ensure user data privacy and personalized experience.
+**Authentication**: The app supports both Google OAuth and email/password authentication to ensure user data privacy and personalized experience.
 Each user's inspections, projects, and history are completely isolated from other users.
 Access to the application is controlled through an admin-managed approval system with granular permission controls and usage limits.

 **Permission System**: The application implements a comprehensive permission checking system that enforces user access controls and usage limits before allowing inspections or project creation.
 Users receive real-time feedback about their permission status and current usage limits.